Nestor Shufrych: Russo-Ukrainian War

-On 30 September 2014, Shufrych was beaten and injured by a mob in Odessa.
+On 30 September 2014, Shufrych was beaten and injured by a mob in Odesa.

 In the 2014 Ukrainian parliamentary election, Shufrych was again re-elected into parliament; this time after placing 11th on the electoral list of Opposition Bloc.
 In November 2017, Shufrych joined Opposition Platform — For Life.
 Shufrych was re-elected, placed 7th on the party list of Opposition Platform — For Life, in the 2019 Ukrainian parliamentary election.

-2022 brawl and arrest

-On 18 February 2022, during a panel show, Shufrych was physically assaulted and put into a headlock by journalist Yuriy Butusov after he refused to condemn Vladimir Putin's actions in Donbass and Crimea.
-This brawl was on live television and was broadcast all around the world.
+On 18 February 2022 (a week before the Russian invasion of Ukraine began), during a panel show, Shufrych was physically assaulted and put into a headlock by journalist Yuriy Butusov after he refused to condemn Vladimir Putin's actions in the Donbas and Crimea.
+This brawl was on live television and was broadcast internationally.

-On 4 March 2022, Shufrych was arrested for allegedly providing the invading Russian Armed Forces with locations and other intel about the Armed Forces of Ukraine during the 2022 Russian invasion of Ukraine.
+From March to June 2022 during the initial months of the invasion, Shufrych's affiliated political party would be suspended, dissolved, and banned by Ukrainian government bodies, stemming from allegations of the OPZZh having ties to Russia.

+On 15 September 2023, Shufrych was arrested by the Security Service of Ukraine under charges for treason, facing 15 years in prison.
+The SBU alleged that Shufrych was working with Russian intelligence to spread pro-Kremlin narratives in Ukraine, such as disinformation that Ukraine is an artificial entity or that Russians and Ukrainians are a single nation.
+Several objects of outlawed Soviet and Russian paraphernalia (including military uniforms, medals, swords, and the ribbon of Saint George) were found during a search of Shufrych's residence.

+Shufrych's assets were blocked and he was stripped of his Ukrainian state awards on 19 January 2025 by a decree of Ukrainian President Volodymyr Zelenskyy.

 Personal life

 Shufrych's paternal ancestors were ethnic Serbs.

 Shufrych is a former member of the National Olympic Committee of Ukraine.
 He left the National Olympic Committee in January 2023.

+Prior to his 2023 arrest, Shufrych was collecting Soviet and Russian military paraphernalia, as well as several dozen deer skull mounts.